BitcoinDesign/Guide/guide/designing-products/wallet-interoperability.md

    layout = "float-right-desktop"
 %}

-You should ensure your application is interoperable with the various techniques for sending and receiving bitcoin payments.
-For base-layer, this means supporting various [address formats](/guide/glossary/address/), such as legacy (P2PKH), compatibility (P2SH), Segwit (Bech32), and Taproot (P2TR).
-For Lightning payments, your application should be able to read and generate invoices according to the [BOLT 11](/guide/glossary/#bolt---basis-of-lightning-technology) standard.
+You should ensure your application is interoperable with the various techniques for sending and requesting bitcoin.

-You may want to also support more experimental Lightning payment options such as [Lightning addresses](https://lightningaddress.com/), [BOLT 12 offers](https://bolt12.org/), [Keysend](https://lightning.readthedocs.io/lightning-keysend.7.html), and [LNURL](https://github.com/fiatjaf/lnurl-rfc).
-If your application does not support these, you should be sure to include a human-readable failure state.
+Supporting generating and reading as many [payment request formats]({{ '/guide/how-it-works/payment-request-formats/' | relative_url }}) as possible in your application will make your wallet more interoperable with others.

+It also matters how these formats are generated.
+Your applications should be able to read, and generate, [BIP 21](https://bips.xyz/21) encoded payment requests.

+An evolving standard that improves payment usability between on-chain and lightning is being able to read and generate [unified bitcoin payment requests](https://bitcoinqr.dev/) that contain an on-chain address and lightning invoice inside a BIP 21 URI.

+When dealing with lightning invoice [amounts]({{ '/guide/daily-spending-wallet/requesting/#amounts' | relative_url }}), your application should be able to read and generate zero amount invoices.

-Bitcoin payment links and the underlying data should also be readable by your application.
-Forms should be automatically opened and filled in your application when a user clicks a payment link or button.
-Payment metadata is defined in [BIP 21](https://bips.xyz/21) for on-chain addresses and [BOLT 11](https://github.com/lightningnetwork/lightning-rfc/blob/master/11-payment-encoding.md) for Lightning invoices.
+Payment links, often using BIP 21, should be readable by your application.
+Forms should be automatically opened and filled when a user clicks a payment link or button.

+[Near-field communication](https://en.wikipedia.org/wiki/Near-field_communication) (NFC) should be supported for paying and sharing payment requests.

 </div>